Nepalese Cuisine: 10 Delicious Nepali Foods You Must Try in 2023

 Thakali Khana

 Thakali Khana is usually served with a side of pickles, chutney, and relish.
 Many Nepalese people are fond of Thakali Khana, and it can be easily found throughout the nation.
 It is a great way to experience the unique flavors of Nepalese cuisine.
-You can taste Thakali Cuisine when visiting Upper Mustang Trek
+You can taste Thakali Cuisine when visiting Upper Mustang.

 Thakali-Foods-min.jpg